openstack/nova/doc/source/admin/configuration/hypervisor-powervm.rst

 Volume support is provided for the PowerVM virt driver via Cinder.
 Currently, the only supported volume protocol is `vSCSI`_ Fibre Channel.
 Attach, detach, and extend are the operations supported by the PowerVM vSCSI FC volume adapter.
-Boot from volume is not yet supported.
+:term:`Boot From Volume` is not yet supported.

 .. _vSCSI: https://www.ibm.com/support/knowledgecenter/en/POWER8/p8hat/p8hat_virtualscsi.htm